sameera222/E-Commerce-Website/README.md

 # E-Commerce-Website
-This repository contains Shopping Websites by using reactjs
+This repository contains Shopping Website by using reactjs

 Getting Started with Create React App